scholarslab/scholarslab.github.io/collections/_posts/2023-04-12-lessons-from-the-lab-designing-community-forward-spaces.md

     url: http://walshbr.com/blog/lessons-from-the-lab-designing-community-forward-spaces
 ---

-Amanda Visconti and Brandon Walsh were asked to present to the University of Chicago Library Staff as part of their Library Futures series.
-What follows is a lightly edited version of that talk.
+SLab's [Amanda Visconti](https://scholarslab.lib.virginia.edu/people/amanda-visconti/) and [Brandon Walsh](https://scholarslab.lib.virginia.edu/people/brandon-walsh/) recently gave an invited talk for the University of Chicago's Library Futures series.
+What follows is a lightly edited version of that talk; the context was a largely librarian audience, and UChicago's Center for Digital Scholarship moving into a new phase.

 ![Title slide](/assets/post-media/chicago-slab/slide1.jpeg)

 ## Amanda

 Good afternoon!
 Today we'll start off by telling you about what Scholars' Lab is and does, before going into more depth around a couple practices we find especially effective in nurturing digital and other scholarship that takes new and experimental approaches to learning.
-For any resources we mention in our talk, or if you'd like a rough text version of what' we'll be saying to help follow along, you can visit tinyurl.com slash chicago hyphen slab (that's one word, lowercase, no spaces, slab like a slab of rock).
+You can visit this [talk like GDoc](https://docs.google.com/document/d/1VH1KP2ToRKNIOsGB_FrqF-__DgS96rskoXPrrMwLv_E/edit?usp=sharing) for any resources we mention in our talk, or if you'd like a rough text version of what we'll be saying to help follow along.
 Thank you!

 ![Scholars' Lab Mission Statement](/assets/post-media/chicago-slab/slide2.jpeg)

-The Scholars’ Lab is the University of Virginia Library's community lab / for experimental practice in and critical exploration of technology and its scholarly interventions.
+The Scholars’ Lab is the University of Virginia Library's community lab for experimental practice in, and critical exploration of, technology and its scholarly interventions.
 SLab specializes in experimental, creative, and digital approaches to the humanistic research questions that are found in all fields of study.
 Since everyone has research questions informed by humanities areas including history, ethics, how we tell and understand stories, creativity and performance, we work with folks everywhere on campus including our medical center, and we also have a strong digital humanities (or "DH") audience.

 ![Slide: defining DH under the lab mission](/assets/post-media/chicago-slab/slide3.jpeg)

-Scholars' Lab was founded in 2006 (17 years ago) and has a long history of work in the digital humanities.
-You can visit whatisdigitalhumanities.com to see over 800 definitions!
-A quick one is that DH work asks humanities research questions using tech, and asks humanities research questions about tech.
+Scholars' Lab was founded in 2006 (17 years ago!) and has a long history of work in the digital humanities.
+What is DH?
+You can visit [whatisdigitalhumanities.com](whatisdigitalhumanities.com) to see over 800 definitions!
+A quick one is that DH work asks humanities research questions _using_ tech, and asks humanities research questions _about_ tech.

-For example, humanities using tech could look like a collaboration of SLab staff and a local community research center using digital mapping and coding to take print historical real estate documents, and trace where and who was impacted by racist redlining and how that's reflected in the geography of our city today.
+For example, humanities _using_ tech could look like using digital mapping and coding to take print historical real estate documents and trace where and who was impacted by racist redlining, and how that's reflected in the geography of our city today.

-An example of humanities questions about tech is looking at the biases inherent in what machine learning tools were trained on; e.g. past SLab Fellow Ethan Reed worked with Brandon to use a tool for finding patterns of emotional sentiment in large amounts of text.
-His large amount of text was Black Arts Movement poetry, and it turned out that the training dataset underlying the tool he explored was Rotten Tomato movie reviews, so he spent some time looking at what kind of biases that could introduce in how the code labeled what text signaled what emotions.
+One example of humanities questions about tech is looking at the biases inherent in what machine learning tools were trained on.
+Past SLab Fellow Ethan Reed worked with Brandon Walsh to use a tool for finding patterns of emotional sentiment in large amounts of text.
+His large amount of text was Black Arts Movement poetry, and it turned out that the training dataset underlying the tool he explored was Rotten Tomato movie reviews, so he spent some time looking at what kind of biases that could introduce in how the code determined what words meant what emotions.

 ![Slide: Lab was founded in 2006](/assets/post-media/chicago-slab/slide4.jpeg)

 As a founding member of the international organization of DH centers Centernet, we're kind of auto-defined as a digital humanities (or "DH") center, from being involved in early discussions and definitions of what DH centers could look like, then serving as a model for many more recently-started centers.

 We are an internationally recognized research center and scholarly team, with alumni who've gone off to found DH centers and nodes of their own elsewhere.
 Our staff hold elected and appointed leadership and service positions in national and international scholarly orgs and editorial boards.
 We're often cited as a model for digital scholarship initiatives; our lab is asked to do informal advising meetings or formal external reviews for other universities around the world interested in digital scholarship, around once a month on average.

+(Amanda editing to add: I am uncomfortable being like "hey! we're great!" in a way that might imply others are not, or that these are the activties or significers that matter most.
+But since how we approach things is sometimes different from other research centers, I do think it helps to know how long we've been doing things this way, that we're not disadvantaged by our approach, etc.)

 We are part of UVA's Library.
 We have a large area with private offices and public spaces in UVA's main library building, which is just finishing a multi-year renovation this coming fall—so we'd be happy to chat more about your own renovations.